Nothing Is True and Everything Is Possible by P. Pomerantsev: Understanding Modern Russia

 If you are here reading this post, you may be one of those who suddenly felt the urge to know more about Russia, to understand it.
 I know the feeling because I, too, felt that same urge.
 Not that I didn't find Russia interesting before the last two years or so, but it definitely became a topic I could not postpone getting deeper into anymore.

-As for other trending topics these days, when we begin figuring out the context and the parts involved, we realize for how long the tiles have been moving and evolving without us noticing.
+As for other trending topics these days, when we begin figuring out the context and the parts involved, we realize how long the tiles have been moving and evolving without us noticing.

 What is the modern Russia Peter Pomerantsev sees?
 The author gives us a depiction of 2000s Russia, but what we read sounds familiar or at least not too far from the general conception we might have of the country today.
-As the title implies, a place where telling what is true from what is staged does not come easy and where, therefore, if nothing is true, everything can be possible.
+As the title implies, a place where telling what is true from what is staged does not come easily and where, therefore, if nothing is true, everything can be possible.

 First, there is money.
-Money massively in the hands of a few, powerful figures.
+Money is massively in the hands of a few, powerful figures.
 An enormous flow of other people desperately looking for a bit of that money and losing themselves while trying to get it.
-Money being confiscated and money being stolen.
+Money is being confiscated and money is being stolen.
 Money moving mountains, money in the hands of the wrong people, money never in the hands of the just.

 It is then the turn of naivety.
 The naivety of those who believe they can escape the system, they can choose their path and change their destiny, they can avoid going to war, paying their dues, surrendering to propaganda.

-A bleak picture, one that does not give much space to hope or silver linings, which are anyway surely present.
-Maybe because the author wished to focus on the aspects that are harder to grasp from newspapers, movies and TV.
+A bleak picture, one that does not give much space to hope or silver linings, which are, anyway, surely present.
+Maybe because the author wished to focus on the aspects that are harder to grasp from newspapers, movies, and TV.
 Or maybe because he, as a Soviet-born and Russian speaker, is able to perceive more than what rests on the surface.

-An incomplete narration then, but one that is worth reading about, if anything to understand that nothing of the country we are suddenly interested in is really new and that everything that now seems closer than ever has been possible for a while.
+An incomplete narration, then, but one that is worth reading about, if anything, to understand that nothing of the country we are suddenly interested in is really new and that everything that now seems closer than ever has been possible for a while.

 WHY READ NOTHING IS TRUE AND EVERYTHING IS IMPOSSIBLE

 And yet, this book can be an easy and fluid first approach to modern Russia and a reading anyone, even those who do not have any notion of the country, can manage.
-The language is immediate, the topics catching and the subjects relatable.
+The language is immediate, the topics catching, and the subjects relatable.

 References: